chanshiyucx/blog/journal/004-sungrow-interview-simulation.md

 > What do you understand about this role?

-From the job description, I understand this frontend role has three main areas.
+From the job description, I understand this frontend role has two main areas.

-First, UI development - creating user interfaces that are both visually appealing and functional, using React, TypeScript, and Next.js for the booking platform.
+First, UI development - creating user interfaces that are both visually appealing and functional, using Vue, TypeScript for the platform.

-Second, workflow automation - developing processes for testing, deployment, and CI/CD.
-I have experience with from optimizing build processes at my last job.

-And third, creative collaboration - contributing ideas to improve user experience.
+And Second, creative collaboration - contributing ideas to improve user experience.

-The booking experience needs to be seamless and build trust for both car owners and workshops.
+As a frontend developer, these is really exciting to me.

 ### Career Goals